jason-davey/studio/TECHNICAL_SPEC.md

     - **Creator Role:** Access to the main 5-step workflow (current default for authenticated users).
 - **User-Specific Data Persistence (Firestore):**
     - Store "Managed A/B Hero Configurations" (from Step 4) in Firestore, linked to user IDs.
-    - Store "Managed Page Blueprints" (from Step 3 - to be implemented) in Firestore, linked to user IDs.
+    - Store "Managed Page Blueprints" (from Step 3) in Firestore, linked to user IDs.
     - Store feedback submissions in Firestore.
     - Store user role/profile information in Firestore.
 - **Backend for ServiceNow Integration:** Create a Firebase Cloud Function or other backend service to securely create ServiceNow tickets from feedback submissions.